 Why is there a security warning on Chrome?

 Whenever you click on a suspicious link on the internet to open a website, you will see a security warning message on Chrome.
-This is to protect you from different types of security threats online.
+This is to protect you from various online security threats.

 Closing words